-MTE 256 Streaming, Recording, and Webcasting (3 credits)
+MTE 256 Recording, Streaming, and Webcasting (3 credits)

-This course will focus on the technology and software behind video and audio streaming, recording and webcasting.
-Students will learn how to use popular media streaming services like YouTube, Facebook Live, Vimeo and other popular services.
-Students will also learn how to properly set up webcasting systems for webinars, group video calls, and classroom/small group virtual meetings.
+This course provides an in-depth exploration of the technology and software behind video and audio streaming, recording, and webcasting.
+Students will gain hands-on experience with leading media streaming platforms such as YouTube, Facebook Live, and Vimeo, while also learning to set up and manage webcasting systems for webinars, group video calls, and virtual meetings.
+A strong emphasis will be placed on video capture and editing fundamentals, equipping students with the strategies and techniques needed to enhance the quality and impact of their streamed and recorded content.